Share December Update on Facebook

 For further information, please contact Council on 1300 275 782 and ask to speak with the Project Manager, Bimal Shah.

-Contractor Appointed
+Email Contractor Appointed link

 At the November 2024 Ordinary Meeting, Council awarded a contractor to carry out the Tumut Aerodrome upgrades and work will get underway in the new year.